fferen/ramp-book/index.md

 ## Why another relativity textbook?

-As an eager sophomore in university, I tried to teach myself general relativity from the usual textbooks.
-I found them long-winded and hard to understand, with excessive formalism surrounding manifolds and tensors.
-Eventually, I came across Paul Dirac's _General Theory of Relativity_, a 70-page masterpiece that develops the theory simply and logically.
-This gave me the foundation to fill out my knowledge using more standard texts.
-I realized that relativity only seems difficult due to a few subtle concepts that are usually not explained well.
-So, I decided to do it myself.
-It took several months longer than expected, but here is the result.
+After learning and re-learning relativity from university courses and self-study, I eventually felt that I could explain it better than other sources, in fewer words.
+Hence, this project was born.
+It took a few months longer than expected, but here is the result.

 ### Features